Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 - Chunking: The chunking feature breaks the data into parts based on the stated criteria (in this case, chunked by similarity).
 It was also chunked by max of 1000 characters

 - Enrichment: This feature was important to me because I didn't want to build a RAG application if I used embeddings.
 Instead, I skipped the embeddings feature and used this enrichment feature to summarize my data using an integrated Large Language Model.
-This made it easy to summarize the information on the account statements which were then sent to the Mongodb destination.
+This made it easy to summarize the information on the invoice documents which were then sent to the Mongodb destination.

 Here's a screenshot of how the workflow looks:

 ![Workflow](<images/Workflow Image.png>)

-The good thing about this solution is that you can do every single thing from Claude Desktop from creating the Google Drive Source to moving the summarized information to MongoDB to asking Claude questions about your transaction history.
+The good thing about this solution is that you can do every single thing from Claude Desktop from creating the Google Drive Source to moving the summarized information to MongoDB to asking Claude questions about your invoices.
 Except of course the part of creating a search index on the MongoDB interface so that querying the database to answer your questions can be easy and more informative.

 In summary, here's what you can do with this solution leveraging Unstructured API MCP Server:

-- Create a Google Drive source containing your account statements directly from Claude Desktop
+- Create a Google Drive source containing your invoice documents directly from Claude Desktop

 - Create a MongoDB destination directly from Claude Desktop